bahmutov/next-update/README.md

 ## Example

-Image your nodejs module *foo* has the following dependencies listed in *package.json*
+Imagine your nodejs module *foo* has the following dependencies listed in *package.json*

     "dependencies": {
         "lodash": "~1.2.0",